 It is important to establish a future vision for the purposes of implementing this Plan.
 Stating the goals and intended outcomes of the Plan, and monitoring whether the goals and outcomes are being achieved, will make it much more likely that the Plan will be successful in achieving its vision.
-Since this Plan focuses on a revitalization program for the Downtown area, this section identifies a vision of the future for Downtown Burford.
+Since this Plan focuses on a revitalization program for Downtown Paris, this section identifies a vision of the future for Downtown Paris.